Best Enrichment for Macaw

 Physical Exercise Recommendations for Macaw

 Physical activity for Macaw should reflect their moderate exercise needs and Large to Very Large (12-40 inches, 150-1700 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Macaw, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs of fatigue — heavy breathing, slowing pace, reluctance to continue, lying down — warrant a rest break.
 Macaw birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Macaw birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Macaw benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Macaw